We promise you’ll sleep again—but it’s going to be different.

 At 1 week old, your baby will sleep about 14-18 hours a day, on average.

-Your baby’s sleep, however, may be less darling.
-As you’ve probably begun to notice, your newborn’s sleep is nothing at all like yours.
+As you've probably begun to notice, your newborn's sleep is nothing at all like yours.
 Newborn babies tend to sleep in short cycles, waking frequently to feed and then drifting off to sleep again.
 This is absolutely normal.
-In fact, your 1-week old baby needs to feed often in order to gain weight and grow properly.
-Remember, your newborn will ideally get back to his or her birthweight by the 1-week mark, so it’s important to feed around the clock at this stage.
+In fact, your 1 week old baby needs to feed often in order to gain weight and grow properly.
+Remember, your newborn will ideally get back to his or her birthweight by the 1-week mark, so it's important to feed around the clock at this stage.

-At this point, don’t worry too much about how your baby is sleeping—your goal in week one should be to get acquainted with your newborn, to figure out the basics of infant care, and (most importantly) to enjoy your precious baby!
+At this point, don't worry too much about getting your baby on a sleeping schedule—your priorities in week one should be to get acquainted with your newborn, to figure out the basics of infant care and (most importantly) to enjoy your precious baby!

 Plan to park yourself on the couch and do some Netflix binge-watching, because that baby of yours is going to be eating.
 A LOT.
 During this growth spurt, it will feel like your baby wants to feed constantly for 24-48 hours.
 You'll no doubt get alarmed (because this need-to-feed drive is so new and unexpected), but rest assured that it is normal.

 As for sleep—sleep is essentially the same this week as it was last week.
 Look for 14-18 total hours of sleep.
 Most babies are still very sleepy at two weeks of age, and while you would no doubt like to see more active-and-alert time from your baby, don't worry; that is coming.